FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

     this.colonist = new Colonist('','', this.NO_OCCUPATION_SELECTED);
 }
 ```
-**Note:** <br/>
-Import and **inject** the `Router` instance if you have not yet done so.
+**Note:** Import and **inject** the `Router` instance if you have not yet done so.

 ---

 # Putting It All Together

-What is this?
+**What is this?**

 ```js
 this.NO_OCCUPATION_SELECTED
 ```

-We'll need a default value to display in our select menu before the user has selected
-and occupation from it.
+We'll need a default value to display in our select menu before the user has selected and occupation from it.
 Declare a new property on your Class to hold this value.
 This type of value is called a [String Constant](http://stackoverflow.com/questions/5786054/how-to-declare-string-constants-in-javascript).

 ```js
 public NO_OCCUPATION_SELECTED = '(none)'
 ```

 We'll use this value in the Component's template later.

 ---

-# 2-Way Data Binding
+# Two-Way Data Binding

+Two-way data-binding is Angular's secret sauce.
+We'll be *binding* the values of our Colonist Class attributes (name, age, occupation) to our form inputs:

 ```js
 this.colonist = new Colonist('','', this.NO_OCCUPATION_SELECTED);
 ```

-2-Way data-binding is Angular's secret sauce.
-We'll be *binding* the values of our
-Colonist Class attributes (name, age, occupation) to our form inputs.
-Initially the
-inputs are blank.
+Initially the inputs are blank.
 The user will provide values.
-This is why we initialize the Colonist Model with
+This is why we initialize the Colonist model with empty fields.
-empty fields.

 ---

 # API Services

 Next we'll need to populate the list of occupations for the user to select.
-First import and inject the
+First import and inject the services we created:
-services we created.

 ```js
 constructor(